DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

    }
    ```

-2. Add a method used to archive a post to the .NET MAUI application's data service.
+2. Extend the .NET MAUI application's data service with a method that archives a post.

    _Services/IDataStore.cs_: